IslandApps/awesome-vibecode/README.md

 > A curated collection of APIs, assets, and tools for the vibe coding era.
 Build with soul, stay in the flow.

+**🚀 Status:** This is a living manifest.
+New high-velocity tools, hidden-gem APIs, and "vibe-approved" resources are added regularly.

 ---

 ### 📍 Quick Navigation